krishangopalgupta/Authentication-Task-Manager-App/README.md

 <p>7.
 Install "nodemon" as a dependencies to run the server automatically</p>
 <p>8. now in package.json file in the scripts object type: <strong>"start": "nodemon index.js"  </strong> and  <strong> "type": "module" </strong> after "main":"index.js"</p>
 <p>9.
 Now type <strong>"npm start"</strong> command to start the server </p>

+Note: I have also attached <strong>.env<strong/> but always avoid it to upload on github